pdelta/pdelta.github.io/README.md

 # GitLock

-Client-side password management repository using only GitHub for a back-end
+Client-side password management repository using only GitHub for a back-end built with React

-* Simple open-source codebase
-* UI focused on usability and speed
-* Version control inherently provided by GitHub - never lose your passwords
-* Your data belongs to you
-* Salted key-stretched passwords provide the security you need

-## Usage
+## How it Works

-_TODO: write me!_
+- **Requires a GitHub subscription**
+- Creates a private `gitlock-db` repository
+- Stores your password in a file called data as a base64 encoded encrypted string AES-encrypted with a key derived from your password
+- Updates to your database result in commits to the data file